-1. What is meant by a "triple-bottom-line" strategy?
+1. What is meant by triple-bottom-line strategy?
 Give an example of a company that has adopted this type of strategy.

 A triple-bottom-line strategy places emphasis on a company's environmental and social responsibilities as well as the traditional bottom line of economic prosperity.
 It recognizes that the long-term health of the firm is interdependent with the health of the environment and the betterment of society.
-There are many examples - one is Kraft Foods.
-For details see their current sustainability page:
+There are many examples - an interesting one is Ben & Jerry's, famous for their all natural ice cream.
+Do a search "Ben & Jerry's Corporate Social Responsibility" to find their current statements related to this.